 Good Crabbing Practice

-If you follow the list of 'Dos and Don’ts' below, it will ensure that our crabs will not suffer any unintentional harm and will stop them becoming too stressed.
+If you follow our Good Crabbing Guide video and the list of 'Do's and Don'ts', it will ensure that our crabs will not suffer any unintentional harm and will stop them becoming too stressed.
 So here goes....

 Don’t .... put too many crabs in one bucket.
 Stick to 10 per pail

 Do .... add rocks and seaweed to the bucket to help replicate the crab’s natural environment and reduce stress

 Don’t .... keep them all day long – return them to sea

 Do .... change the water every 10 minutes to avoid asphyxiation.
 Only keep the crabs in sea water.

 Don’t .... store your bucket in the sun

 Don’t .... use a line with a hook on.
 Either tie your bacon on or use an old pair of tights/bit of net to hold your bacon in.

 Do .... hold your crab correctly - gently hold it either side of its shell or pick it up with one finger on top of the shell and one finger underneath - avoiding the claws though!